What to do on a Rainy Day in Savannah

 • Bubba Gumbo’s – This waterfront fish shack serves the day’s catch & fried shellfish in a homey, nautical-themed setting.

-5. Shop & Stroll Indoors
+4. Shop & Stroll Indoors

 Savannah’s many galleries, boutiques, and antique stores offer shelter from the rain and plenty of one-of-a-kind treasures.
 Visit City Market, browse art at Telfair Museums, or explore the home goods, vintage finds, and jewelry along Whitaker and Broughton Streets.
+Here are some local shops and brands we enjoy:

 Don’t Let the Rain Stop You

 Savannah is full of character—and that includes how it shines even in the rain.
 If your boat tour has to wait for sunnier skies, take the opportunity to explore the city’s indoor gems.
-You’ll gain new perspectives, make unexpected memories, and be all the more ready to hit the water when the sun returns and we can hop on the boat for a Low Country Drifters boat tour!
+You’ll gain new perspectives, make unexpected memories, and be all the more ready to hit the water when the sun returns and we can hop on the boat for a Low Country Drifters boat trip!

 A Quick Note About Rain & Boat Tours